MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/connect-to-office-365-powershell.md

 1. Install the 64-bit version of the Microsoft Online Services Sign-in Assistant: [Microsoft Online Services Sign-in Assistant for IT Professionals RTW](https://go.microsoft.com/fwlink/p/?LinkId=286152).

-2. Install the the Microsoft Azure Active Directory Module for Windows PowerShell with these steps:
+2. Install the Microsoft Azure Active Directory Module for Windows PowerShell with these steps:

   - Open an administrator-level PowerShell command prompt.
   - Run the **Install-Module MSOnline** command.